The extension problem of the mean curvature flow (I): Introduction

 We remark that the weak compactness of the mean curvature flow, i.e., step 1, is based on the observation that locally the structure of the mean curvature flow with bounded $H$ and energy $\int_{\Sigma}\, |A|^2 $ is modeled by the structure of minimal surfaces with uniformly bounded topology.
 Similar observation is also the key for the weak compactness of the Ricci flow with bounded energy $\int_{M} \,|Rm|^{\frac{m}{2}} $ and bounded scalar curvature $R$.
 The two-sided, long-time pseudo-locality(c.f.
 Chen-Wang~\cite{[CW1]},~\cite{[CW2]} and~\cite{[CW3]}) and the energy concentration are the technical tools for writing down the observation in rigorous analysis estimates.
 It seems that such observation holds for many other geometric flows, e.g., the harmonic map flow and the Calabi flow. \\

 The organization of this paper is as follows.
 In Section 2 we recall some basic facts on mean curvature flow and minimal surfaces.
 In Section 3 we develop the weak compactness theory of mean curvature flow under some geometric conditions.
 In Section 4 we show the rescaled mean curvature flow with the exponential decay of mean curvature converges smoothly to a plane with multiplicity one.
-Finally, we finish the proof of Theorem \ref{theo:main1} in section 5. \\
+Finally, we finish the proof of Theorem \ref{theo:main1} in Section 5. \\

 {\bf Acknowledgements}: H. Z. Li would like to thank Professors T.H.
 Colding, W. P. Minicozzi II and X. Zhou for insightful discussions.
 Part of this work was done while he was visiting MIT and he wishes to thank MIT for their generous hospitality.
-B. Wang would like to thank Professors T. Ilmanen and L. Wang for helpful discussions.
+B. Wang would like to thank Professors T. Ilmanen, L. Wang and O. Hershkovits for helpful discussions.
+Both authors are grateful to the anonymous referees for many useful suggestions to improve the exposition of this paper.